-To help businesses find out if their websites are good to go before the Mobile-First Index due date, and fix issues before it’s too late, Google has set up a mobile-friendliness check-up tool you can find here.
+To help businesses find out if their websites are mobile-friendly, and fix issues in a timely manner, Google has set up a mobile-friendliness check-up tool you can find here.

 4. Local SEO Is More Important Than Ever

 If your business has an offline location, optimizing for local SEO is always a good idea.
-Also, since our society has been undergoing continuous lockdowns in almost every part of the world, local and “near me” searches are on the rise.
+Also, since our society has been undergoing continuous lockdowns in almost every part of the world for more than two years now, local and “near me” searches have been on the rise.

 It’s not only that people are stuck in one place and need to shop locally.
 It’s more about communities that are willing to support their local businesses and help them survive the crisis.

-Although everyone has been forced to do more online shopping than ever before, people prefer to check their near-by stores and services providers, and lend a hand in these uncertain times.
+Although everyone has been forced to do more online shopping than ever before, people prefer to check their near-by stores and service providers, and lend a hand in these uncertain times.